anzusystems/common-admin/docs/editor/nodes/embed-custom/index.md

 # embedCustom

-Same as other embeds that supports customData, but with no dedicated fields.
+- Same as other embeds that supports customData, but with no dedicated fields.
-Field `name` is used to specify customData fields setup.
+- Field `name` is used to specify customData fields setup.

-// todo add customData documentation

 ## Features
 - User can insert custom embed, choose name and input its fields.